 How to Write an Appendix: A Complete UK Guide

+Learning how to write an appendix is an essential skill for UK university students.
 An appendix holds the supporting material that is important to your work but would interrupt the flow of the main text — raw data, full questionnaires, consent forms, detailed tables.
 Used well, appendices keep your dissertation clean while giving examiners access to the detail.
 This complete UK guide explains what goes in an appendix, how to format and reference appendices, and what to avoid.

 What Is an Appendix?